Adam-Fordyce/azure-cis-rhel-image/README.md

         ```
     1. Save and close the file

+### Notes on vault

+It is possible to encrypt and decrypt the vault during setup as required as follows:

+1. Decrypt the ansible vault file
+    ```
+    ansible-vault --vault-id ~/vault_secrets/pw decrypt inventory/group_vars/all/vault
+    ```

+1. Encrypt the ansible vault file
+    ```
+    ansible-vault --vault-id ~/vault_secrets/pw encrypt inventory/group_vars/all/vault
+    ```

+> Note: the vault file is in the git ignore file.
 ## Deployment

 1. The Ansible inventory has a single host defined for the purpose of creating cloud images.